spine-tools/SpineOpt.jl/docs/src/tutorial/simple_system.md

 Let's start with adding an electricity demand of 150 at the electricity node.

--   Select the 'electricity' node in the root menu, in the graph view or in the list after double clicking the *entity\_by\_name* field in the table.
+Select the 'electricity' node in the root menu or in the graph view.
+Then, in parameter value table:

 -   Double click the *parameter\_name* field and select *demand*.